TerrniT/fokasu/README.md

 - Inspired by the Pomodoro Technique, which helps improve focus and productivity.

 ## Stack
--  Typescript, React (Next 13), Zustand, Tauri
+-  Typescript, React (Next 13), Zustand, Tauri and ShadcnUI
 ---